HAG87/atelierbump-site/_docs/01-userguide.md

 ### Local isolate

-Isolate / unisolate selected object and set an active work grid with it’s local coordinates.
+Isolate / unisolate selected object and set an active work grid in its local coordinates.

 >Note: If more than one object is selected, Local isolate will use the first object in the selection to set the grid.